 – A paste prepared from sandalwood and rose water when applied to the allergic skin rash will decrease itching and redness.

-Foods to avoid if you have a Chocolate Allergy
+Foods to avoid if you have Chocolate Allergy Symptoms

 - Chocolate bars